TLC BOARD MEMBERS AND VOLUNTEERS

 Laurel Hansen

-Volunteer ‘Laurel Award’ Winners
+Volunteer ‘Laurel Award’

-The ‘Laurel Award’ is in honor of Laurel Hansen, beloved friend of Leslie Crabtree and Julie Rogers, among many others.
+The ‘Laurel Award’ is in honor of Laurel Hansen, beloved friend of Board Members Leslie Crabtree and Julie Rogers, among many others.
 Laurel left this world after pancreatic cancer took her from us on the new moon, Tibetan New Year, February 2014.
 Leslie, Julie, and others were by her side during a very courageous and peaceful passing.
 Her Buddhist teacher, Lama Tsering Everest of Chagdud Gompa, traveled from Brazil to sit at bedside with Laurel as she gave her the sacred, traditional Vajrayana Buddhist instructions on dying.

 Laurel Hansen and Julie Rogers first planned to found an end of life program during the early 2000s, and took hospice and bereavement training together.
 That experience enabled Julie to complete TLC’s end of life manual, 'Instructions for the Transitional State'.
 Laurel’s endless energy for Buddhist dharma as a practitioner, organizer for Chagdud Gompa’s southern Oregon sangha, her love of the arts, and her generosity in cooking and entertaining are well known.
 She is held in the hearts of her husband Patrick Hansen, her son James, daughters Ariel and Chloe, brothers Dave and Terry, her grandchildren, and countless friends.
 She is always missed.